trigaten/Learn_Prompting/docs/IDEs/patience.md

 ## Features

 Patience has folder creation, collections/history saving, and a few different models to choose from.
-It also allows modifying various diffusion settings like size and sampling method.
+It also allows for the modification of various diffusion settings like size and sampling method.